jzeferino/Xamarin.iOS.iCarousel/README.md

 Xamarin.iOS.iCarousel
 ===================

-This is a Xamarin Android Binding for the [iCarousel](https://github.com/nicklockwood/iCarousel).
+This is a Xamarin iOS Binding for the [iCarousel](https://github.com/nicklockwood/iCarousel).

 A simple, highly customisable, data-driven 3D carousel for iOS.